The Redwood Massacre: Plot

 An evil maniac wearing a mask made of burlap kills a woman in the woods with an ax.
 In the light of day, a hunter finds blood at the scene before proceeding to follow two female hikers.

 On the 20th anniversary of the infamous Redwood Massacre, Kirsty and her boyfriend Mark meet Mark’s ex-girlfriend Jessica and their friend Pamela in the woods to hike to the house at the murder site for a party.
 On his way to meet the foursome, fifth friend Bruce is attacked by the masked maniac and taken captive.
 Pamela becomes concerned that something may be amiss when she finds Bruce’s phone on the forest floor while looking for him.

 Around a campfire that evening, Kirsty recounts the true story of what happened at Redwood.
 Supposedly, a farmer hearing voices in his head attacked and ate his wife alive before killing his two children with an ax and hanging himself.
 Legend says that the farmer’s evil allows him to return from the grave to attack anyone who disturbs the resting place of his family.

 Mark and Jessica are kidnapped during the night and imprisoned alongside Bruce.
 While Mark and Bruce remain chained to a wall, the masked maniac takes Jessica to a separate room where he tortures her to death.
 When Mark is taken to be the next torture victim, Bruce manages to escape his restraints and arm himself with an ax, but is too afraid to attempt rescuing Mark.
-While looking for a way out of the lair, Bruce is eventually cornered by the killer and punched to death.
+While looking for a way out of the lair, Bruce is eventually cornered by the killer and seemingly killed.

 Unable to find Mark and Jessica when they wake at the campsite, Pamela and Kirsty hike to the remote house in the forest.
 After finding a dead fox inside the abandoned Redwood home, the two women separate.
 Kirsty encounters the maniac and is killed after a short chase.

 Pamela stumbles upon the maniac carrying Kirsty’s body.
 While Pamela observes the killer silently from the shadows, the hunter finds her and warns Pamela about the supernatural maniac, who also killed his daughter.
 After the maniac chases and corners the two of them, the hunter gives Pamela his gun so that she can escape.
-The maniac then seemingly kills the hunter.
+The maniac then kills the hunter.

 Pamela finds a room full of bound and bloodied victims, but is unable to help anyone.
-The maniac catches Pamela and beats her bloody until the hunter unexpectedly appears to provide a distraction.
-While the maniac murders the hunter, Pamela recovers the dropped gun and shoots the killer.
+The maniac catches Pamela and beats her bloody until Bruce unexpectedly appears to provide a distraction.
+While the maniac murders Bruce, Pamela recovers the dropped gun and shoots the killer.
 She then flees to a nearby road where she is picked up by a passing motorist.

 When the motorist becomes lost during the night, he exits the car only to be killed by the masked maniac.
 Pamela flees on foot to an auto graveyard where the final confrontation ends with her using heavy machinery to drop a car on the killer.